Custom Packaging

 Design & Customization Options for Velvet Bag Packaging

 Logo application methods deserve the most attention because they dramatically affect both cost and final appearance.
 Embroidery is the gold standard for velvet—it creates a textured, dimensional look that photographs beautifully and lasts through repeated handling.
 I paid $0.85 per unit extra for embroidery on my last jewelry bag order, and customers constantly ask where I got them.
 Screen printing works well for flat logos with simple color requirements—it's more economical at high volumes but can look slightly flat on velvet's textured surface.
 Debossing (pressing the logo into the fabric) creates an elegant, subtle effect that works wonderfully for high-end brands wanting understated sophistication.
-Foil stamping adds metallic accents but requires smooth areas to adhere properly, which can be tricky on velvet's texture.
+Foil stamping adds metallic accents but requires smooth areas to adhere properly, which can be tricky on plush surfaces unless you pre-press the velvet with heat-activated polymer sheets.

 The Manufacturing Process & Typical Timeline